ijkeller/HornedBeast/README.md

 Actual time needed to complete: nearly 24 hours, roughly 4 active working

-Number and name of feature: Feature #2: Allow users to vote for their favorite beast
+Feature #2: Allow users to vote for their favorite beast

 Estimate of time needed to complete: 2 hours